 At Innovation Fertility Preservation and IVF, Dr. Kutluk Oktay and his staff offer IVF and other fertility preservation methods, to help their patients overcome the obstacles associated with conceiving and bearing a child.
-Dr. Oktay encourages patients to make an appointment at his locations in Manhattan and Westchester to discuss their options.
+Dr. Oktay encourages patients to make an appointment at his locations in Manhattan to discuss their options.
 Phone and Skype consultations are also available for patients living outside of New York.

 IVF, or in vitro fertilization, is a technique that involves retrieving mature eggs from the ovary using a needle aspiration procedure and using the partner’s sperm to fertilize them outside of the body.
 Once fertilization is complete, the embryos are implanted in the mother's uterus and allowed to grow.